 Remember that you are not alone.
 Many parents must endure their teens' motivation problems and it can happen in a variety of different ways.
 It's not your fault.

 This post is Chapter 1 of How to Motivate Homeschool Teens.
-Get your copy here and take the guesswork out of how to motivate your teen!
+Get your Kindle version here and take the guesswork out of how to motivate your teen!

 Perfect to read over a cup of coffee at your favorite coffee shop!